-Add the sugar and melted butter in a bowl and mix together - a wooden spoon is fine, no need for a whisk.
+Add the sugar and melted butter into a bowl and mix together - a wooden spoon is fine, no need for a whisk.

-Sift the flour, baking powder, vanilla and salt together and add to the sugar and butter mixture.
+Sift the flour and baking powder and salt together then add the vanilla and add to the sugar and butter mixture.
 Add the chocolate chips at this stage if you're making chocolate chip cookies.